kyma-incubator/varkes/Readme.md

 App connector has a REST api that is used to get certificate from kyma cluster.
 You can run it with `npm start` or you can use the *Dockerfile* to create a docker image.
 Further instructions are in [app-connector/Readme.md](app-connector/Readme.md).

 ## OpenAPI Mock
-Mocks REST calls given an OpenAPI specification.
-[OpenAPIMock/Readme.md](OpenAPIMock/Readme.md).
+Mocks REST calls given an OpenAPI specification. [openapi-mock/Readme.md](openapi-mock/Readme.md).

+## Odata Mock
+Mocks rest calls given an OData specification [odata-mock/Readme.md](odata-mock/Readme.md).